 Please visit the Scholarship page for more information.

-We award GRE/GMAT/TOEFL/IELTS scholarships and cover up to four school application fees.
+We award GRE/GMAT/TOEFL/IELTS scholarships and cover up to four school application fees and other relevant fees.
 This averages about $1,000 per student.
 Coming up with a thousand US dollars is a steep hill to climb for many students in a developing country.

 We also mentor the scholarship recipients and guide them throughout the graduate school application process and beyond.
 We coach them on how to ace the requisite exams, help edit their application essays such as the Statement of Purpose and Personal History (or Diversity) Statement, guide their school selection process, prepare them for visa interviews, and on how to succeed in graduate school and beyond.
 Winners of the MT Scholarships get access to a network of world-class professionals that serve as both mentors and role models.